Picorims/wav2bar-reborn/docs/DEVELOPMENT_GUIDELINES.md

 ## About this document

 This document describes the goals of the project, the direction it takes and what to know when working on it.
-This documented should be adapted as these different points change over time.
+This document should be adapted as these different points change over time.

 <a name="goal"></a>

 ## Goal

 Wav2Bar was created to have a free, open source software to create music visualization (or sound related motion graphics).
 This software can be used by artists, podcast authors, etc. to make a pleasant video to go with their work.
-The video can then be published online on social medias or on a webiste.
+The video can then be published online on social media or on a website.

 Wav2Bar is not designed to be a true professional video editing software full of super complex features.
 Instead, the goal is to have an easy to use software for someone not used to video editing.
 Help should be provided whenever it is needed, to guide the user as he discover the features.
+This does not mean that advanced features are outright excluded, but that they must be included in a way that won't disrupt beginner (hidden within an advanced tab, made easy to understand or manipulate, etc.).

-The current targeted platforms are Windows and Linux (and there is work to do for better Linux support).
-Mac is currently not considered although it can be somewhat runable from source.
+The current targeted platforms are Windows and Linux.
+Mac is currently not considered although it can be somewhat runnable from source (at least Tauri supports it).

-The goal is also to try considerating accessibility issues, even if the project is currently far from being able to cover all accessibility issues.
+The goal is also to try taking into account accessibility issues, even if the project is currently far from being able to cover all accessibility issues.
 Right now, the first consideration is to have a color palette that works for as many people as possible.
+Work must be done on key-bindings as well.

 Backward compatibility is also an important part to consider.
 Upgrading to a newer version shouldn't break user data, or as least as possible.
 Because nobody wants to keep configuring stuff again or redo projects from scratch all the time.
+Ideally, old saves should still be openable and upgradable in any later version.
+The only exception is that this rewrite dropped support for versions prior to v0.3.0 as the project had little to no visibility back then while this would be a lot of migration work.
+But any new save version introduced must include a migration script to the prior version (creating a pipeline which is triggered based on save version on save upload from the user).

 <a name="roadmap"></a>